Bluscream/openrgb-scripts/README.md

 - Configurable frequency bands and audio analysis
 - Supports both loopback recording and microphone input
 - Real-time FFT analysis for frequency detection

+### Breathing
+- Smoothly fades a color in and out to create a breathing effect
+- Configurable breathing speed (cycles per second)
+- Adjustable minimum brightness for subtle breathing
+- Supports any color (named colors, RGB values, or hex codes)

 ## Installation